thakur-patel/optics-framework/README.md

 ## 🎯 Roadmap

 Here are the key initiatives planned for the upcoming quarter:
-1. MCP Servicer: Introduce a dedicated service to handle MCP (Multi-Channel Processing) tasks, improving scalability and modularity across the framework.
+1. MCP Servicer: Introduce a dedicated service to handle MCP (Model Context Protocol), improving scalability and modularity across the framework.
 2. Omniparser Integration: Seamlessly integrate Omniparser to enable robust and flexible element extraction and location.
 3. Playwright Integration: Add support for Playwright to enhance browser automation capabilities, enabling cross-browser testing with modern and powerful tooling.
 4. Audio Support: Extend the framework to support audio inputs and outputs, enabling testing and verification of voice-based or sound-related interactions.